9Tpercentmon/swbf2_loadremover/README.md

   - **Hunt** (4 subsplits): splits on 10 / 20 / 30 / 40 points
   - **XL** (4 subsplits): splits on 70 / 140 / 210 / 280 points

-Examples of subsplits:
+Examples of Instant Action subsplits:
  ![subsplits examples](https://github.com/9Tpercentmon/swbf2_loadremover/blob/main/github_subsplits.png?raw=true)
 I know the subsplits part my be difficult to follow, however it's worth mentioning and **it's NOT mandatory at all**.
-It can be more useful on Individual Levels (ILs) if you are trying to optimize your segments, but even on ILs it's not required to use it.
+It can be more useful on Individual Levels (ILs) if you are trying to optimize your segments, but even on ILs it's not required to use it and not many people do.

 ## 📜 FAQ